Undergraduate Research Opportunities Programme (UROP)

 Submission of UROP Reports for M5 Students

-All M5 students with registered UROP projects must submit your final reports via the UROP system by Friday, 13 January 2017.
+All M5 students with registered UROP projects must submit your final reports via the UROP system.

 Supporting documents, such as published papers/awards etc. should be uploaded along with your report for your supervisor’s and the Dean's Office's grading consideration.